shravan-padakanti/scala-1/Subtyping-and-Generics.md

 Here, `<: IntSet` is an **upper bound** of the type parameter S: It means that S can be instantiated only to types that conform to IntSet. <br/>

 ### Upper Bounds
-Generally, the notation.
 * `[S <: T]` means: S is a subtype of T, and
+Eg. If T is `IntSet`, then S could be one of NonEmpty or IntSet.

+### Lower Bounds
 * `[S >: T]` means: S is a supertype of T, or T is a subtype of S.

-### Lower Bounds
-You can also use a lower bound for a type variable.<br/>
-Example: `[S >: T]` introduces a type parameter S that can range only over supertypes of T.
-So if T is NonEmpty, then S could be one of NonEmpty, IntSet, AnyRef, or Any.
+Eg. If T is NonEmpty, then S could be one of NonEmpty, IntSet, AnyRef, or Any.